Biblical Account of the Tower of Babel

 (Exodus 15:11-13, 17)

-In other places we see Yahweh descending to the mountain.
+In other scripture we see Yahweh descending onto the mountain.

 Mount Sinai was covered with smoke, because the LORD descended on it in fire.
 The smoke billowed up from it like smoke from a furnace, and the whole mountain trembled violently.
 (Exodus 19:18)

 The Ugaritic texts also spoke of mountain dwelling gods.
-Both El and Baal dwelt in tents on a mountain.
-Stories are told about meetings held at the tents.
+Both El and Baal dwelt in tents on a mountain (though Ba’al eventually got a palace to live in).
+Stories are told about meetings held at the tent of El (Elohim).

 Then she (‘Elat) set her face,